Paul McCartney Fast Facts

 October 26, 1965 - Queen Elizabeth II names the Beatles members of the Most Excellent Order of the British Empire.

-August 29, 1966 - Last scheduled concert, at Candlestick Park in San Francisco, California.
+August 29, 1966 - Last scheduled concert, at Candlestick Park in San Francisco.

 March 2, 1967 - McCartney wins a Grammy for Best Contemporary (R&R) Solo Vocal Performance for "Eleanor Rigby."
 Also, McCartney and John Lennon win a Song of the Year Grammy for "Michelle."